The Viral Fever: Controversy

 In March 2017, Arunabh Kumar found himself in the middle of a sexual harassment claim that was posted anonymously via Medium.
 Several women have come out with similar stories of harassment.
 TVF released a press release via Medium refuting the claims.
-A first information report (FIR) has been filed against Kumar in this case.

 Mumbai's Versova Police registered a second FIR against Kumar after another woman filed a complaint against him over an incident she said took place in 2014.
 On 16 June 2017, Kumar stepped down as TVF CEO.
-Dhawal Gusain now leads the company as CEO, with Karan Chaudhry stepping in as COO and the creator of Permanent Roommates & Tripling Sameer Saxena appointed as CCO.
+Dhawal Gusain now leads the company as CEO, with Karan Chaudhry stepping in as COO and Sameer Saxena, the creator of Permanent Roommates & Tripling, appointed as CCO.